-There are several real advantages to adopting a multi-block structured meshing strategy.
+There are several advantages to adopting a multi-block structured meshing strategy.
 Examples include alignment of cell faces with the flow, improvements in solution convergence and accuracy, and greater control over the distribution of grid points.
-However, the models that engineers and scientists are using for their simulations have trended towards incorporating more detailed features; thus, making them more realistic and complex.
-In doing so, the task of creating multi-block structured meshes around these complex models has become more challenging and time-consuming.
+However, the models that engineers and scientists are using for their simulations are trending towards incorporating more detailed features; thus, making them more realistic and complex.
+In doing so, the task of creating multi-block structured meshes around these complex models has become more challenging and time consuming.
 Analysts like to retain many of the aforementioned benefits of multi-block structured meshes without the added overhead often associated with such meshing techniques.
-Pointwise, Inc. is tackling this problem with the release of new unstructured quadrilateral and hexahedral dominant meshing algorithms among a host of other productivity enhancements in V18 of its CFD (computational fluid dynamics) meshing product.
+Pointwise, Inc. has tackled this problem with our unstructured quad meshing and hex meshing algorithms.

-Released in September, Pointwise V18 has not been out long, but already users are leveraging these productivity enhancements to their advantage.
-Unstructured viscous meshes generated using our latest T-Rex (anisotropic tetrahedral extrusion) meshing algorithm have fewer cells, solutions converge more quickly and robustly, and results are more accurate.
-Many of these benefits come from applying simple changes to existing grids and taking advantage of the boundary-aligned quad-dominant surface meshing technique—features new in Pointwise V18.
+Pointwise users are leveraging these productivity enhancements to their advantage.
+Unstructured viscous meshes generated using our T-Rex (anisotropic tetrahedral extrusion) meshing algorithm have fewer cells, solutions converge more quickly and robustly, and results are more accurate.
+Many of these benefits come from applying simple changes to existing grids and taking advantage of the boundary-aligned quad meshing technique.

 Discover how to: